meinside/dotfiles/bin/README.md

 A script for installing sdk and sample codes for [raspberry pi pico](https://datasheets.raspberrypi.org/pico/getting-started-with-pico.pdf).

+## install_tmux.sh

+A script for installing the latest version of [tmux](https://github.com/tmux/tmux/wiki/Installing).

 ## prep.sh

 A script that will clone this repository and install things.